rafaditolvo/rafaditolvo/README.md

 I'm a Software Developer at the Adolfo Lutz Group.
 An avid programmer and fast learner.
 Always trying to improve development and communication processes.
-I love simple and effective solutions to all problems.